 Now, if it’s going to sit in a public museum where we can all take a good look at it and learn a bit about motorcycling history, that’s no problem.
-But when a rare vintage motorcycle is snapped up by a wealthier bidder in order to languish in a private collection…now something about that seems a little unjust.
+But when a rare, hard to find vintage motorcycle is snapped up by a wealthier bidder in order to languish in a private collection…now something about that seems a little unjust.
 It’s worse when the buyer has no interest in vintage motorcycles either and purchases old and rare motorcycles as nothing more than a financial investment.
-But that’s enough bitterness, because someone has to win an auction at the end of the day, and who knows – perhaps that 2008 GSX-R1000 will be an ultra-rare collector’s item in fifty years or so?
+But that’s enough bitterness, because someone has to win an auction at the end of the day, and who knows – perhaps that 2008 GSX-R1000 or Harley Davidson Iron 883 will be an ultra-rare vintage motorcycle in fifty years or so?
 Here’s to hoping, but we rather doubt it.
-So, let’s take a look at the few models that managed to attain cult status in the world of vintage motorcycles.
+So, let’s take a look at the few vintage motorcycle models that managed to attain cult status in the world of motorcycle auctions.

 10 Vintage Motorcycles That Sold For Outrageously High Prices!